MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 <!-- DomainPrinters-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this policy setting, it sets the maximum number of printers (of each type) that the Add Printer wizard will display on a computer on a managed network (when the computer is able to reach a domain controller, e.g. a domain-joined laptop on a corporate network.)
+- If you enable this policy setting, it sets the maximum number of printers (of each type) that the Add Printer wizard will display on a computer on a managed network (when the computer is able to reach a domain controller, e.g. a domain-joined laptop on a corporate network).

 - If this policy setting is disabled, the network scan page won't be displayed.

 - If this policy setting isn't configured, the Add Printer wizard will display the default number of printers of each type:

 Directory printers: 20
 TCP/IP printers: 0
 Web Services printers: 0